Upgrading from MySQL 5.7 to 8.0 with rollback

 overview

-It is an internal studyPresentation at SRG StudyThis is a guide based on the above and focuses on the upgrade part.
+It is in-house studyPresentation at SRG StudyThis is a guidebook that focuses on the upgrade part based on the above.

-This article introduces the steps to build an environment that allows you to upgrade from MySQL 5.7 to MySQL 8.0 and then revert back to 5.7 if an emergency occurs.
+This article introduces the steps to upgrade MySQL 5.7 to MySQL 8.0 and create an environment that allows you to revert to 5.7 in the event of an emergency.

-The development policy has changed significantly and new features have been added even to the minor version 8.0.
+The development policy has changed significantly, and new features have been added even in the minor version 8.0.

 Therefore, even minor version upgrades require careful verification.